Lira, Uganda: Commercial sector

 The city hosts several markets, including the Main Market (Lira Central Market), which is one of the largest in Northern Uganda, attracting traders and customers from across the region.

 Agriculture

 Agriculture remains an important economic driver, with the city functioning as a collection and distribution center for agricultural products from the fertile surrounding regions of the Lango sub-region.

+Agriculture in Lira District is largely smallholder and rain-fed.
+Major food crops include cassava, maize, sorghum, millet, beans, and groundnuts, while sunflower, sesame (sim sim), and soybeans are important cash crops.
+Other crops grown in the district include rice, sweet potatoes, pigeon peas, and fruits such as mangoes and oranges.

 Transport

 Lira is served by a railway station of the Uganda Railways network.
 The city is also served by a public civilian airport, Lira Airport, administered by the Civil Aviation Authority of Uganda.

 Power line

 An 80 km 132-kilovolt electricity line from the Karuma Power Station is under construction to a substation in Lira, under the supervision of Intec Gopa International Energy Consultants GmbH of Germany.

 Points of interest

 The following additional points of interest lie within the town limits or close to the edges of the city: